-A member of the Board of Education may resign their office by filing their resignation with the District Clerk.
-A Board member may also resign by filing a written resignation with the District Superintendent (BOCES Superintendent) of the Supervisory District.
+In districts under the supervision of a District Superintendent, a Board member may also resign by filing a written resignation with the District Superintendent of the Supervisory District.
 The District Superintendent shall approve the resignation and file it with the District Clerk.